ACooperDev/WebSDK/ReadMe.md

 # Cognex WebSDK In Python (Unofficial)

-This API example in Python is not supported by Cognex.
+This is an unofficial independent project and is not affiliated with or supported by Cognex Corporation.

 ## Overview